TravelSizedLions/kleptool-package-manager/README.md

 - Recovering from expired or missing cached dependencies
 - Extracting and normalizing disjointed project structures, and how such structures affect the implementation of the Neural A*-SMT resolver

-We'll then use these considerations and others to formulate our Neural A* heuristic functions.
+We'll then use these considerations and others to consider future work.

-### Scope

-The purpose of this document is to outline an alternative to language-specific and semver-dependent package management.
-It does not attempt to broach other aspects of a language-specific ecosystem, such as compiling, transpiling, bundling, hosting, or distributing code artifacts.

-### Motivation
+## Motivation

 There is no "Git, but for Package Management" yet, but there should be.